bslisowski/STM32-Mandelbrot/README.md

-# stm32-bare-metal-st7789v
+# STM32 Mandelbrot
-Bare metal ST7789V TFT driver for the STM32 NUCLEO-F303K8
+Mandlebrot explorer for the STM32 NUCLEO-F303K8.